QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 ```
 This code is completely safe since it just returns the reference that was
 originally passed in, but Diplomat will still generate documentation saying that
-this should leave a dangling pointer since `Input::extract` thinks that `input`
+this should leave a dangling pointer since `Input::extract` thinks that `self`
 must outlive `out`.
 Equivalent generated JavaScript bindings would just add an
 edge and chug along normally, consuming slightly more memory than usual.

 Ideally, we want to be able to know that the output of `Input::extract` isn't
-bound to `input`, but instead bound to whatever `input.data` is bound to.
+bound to `self`, but instead bound to whatever `self.data` is bound to.
-This would eliminate the requirement of having `input` outlive `out`, and
+This would eliminate the requirement of having `self` outlive `out`, and
-making Diplomat only have to enforce `'a ≥ input.data ≥ out`.
+making Diplomat only have to enforce `'a ≥ self.data ≥ out`.

 This is a lot easier said than done though.
 For starters, checking for lifetime
 relationships now involves recursing down non-opaque structs and their fields,